bellepmshen/mywebsite-hugo/content/about/_index.md

 **Hi, I'm Belle!**

-I'm currently a data science bootcamp TA in southern California!
-I helped my students with their Python codes and building machine learning models, etc.
+I'm currently living in southern California!

-I used to work as a project manager in manufacturing sector.
+I used to work in manufacturing sector.
 Part of my responsibility was to analyze large amount of manufacuring data in order to find the failure modes to improve yields.
 I used DoE (Design of Experiment), 8D (Eight Disciplines of Problem Solving) and FMEA (Failure Mode & Effects Analysis) to improve manufacturing problems to let my clients projects move forward to production phase.

 In my graduate school experiences, I wrote IDL codes to analyze stellar spectroscopy to investigate stellar evolutionary model by using Fourier Transform & Gaussian fitting.